natnat-mc/moonbuild/README.md

 ### Bootstrapping
 You can build moonbuild with itself: `moon bin/moonbuild.moon -qjy`.
 This will leave the binary ready to be used as `out/moonbuild`.

-### Using make
-You can also build moonbuild with make: `make`.
-This will leave the binary ready to be used as `out/moonbuild`.
+The binary and library can then be installed with `bin/moonbuild install`.

 ## Docs
 TODO